LukeEcomod/SOCFramework/README.md

 Include other (European) weather databases.
 Again, yours truly is not familiar with them so it is difficult to say how long that would take.

+[^venv]: Yours truly has in home directory *venv* subdirectory  under which all python virtual environments are created.